Assessment of COVID-19 hospitalization forecasts from a simplified SIR model: Estimation and prediction method

 \subsection{Joint estimation of $\bar\beta$ and $\bar{S}(t_i)$}

-We now have to estimate the two remaining estimands, namely $\bar\beta$ and $\bar{S}(t_i)$.
+Now we have to estimate the two remaining estimands, namely $\bar\beta$ and $\bar{S}(t_i)$.
 We choose the following sum-of-squared-errors objective function

 where the $c$ coefficients are parameters, all set to $1$ in our experiments unless otherwise stated.
-In~\eqref{eq:phi}, $H(t)$, $E(t)$ as in~\eqref{eq:E}, and $L(t)$ as in~\eqref{eq:L}, are given by the (approximate) solution of the SH model~\eqref{eq:SH} in which (i) $H(t_i)$ and $\gamma$ take the values estimated as above, and (ii) $\bar\beta$ and $\bar{S}(t_i)$ take the values specified in the argument of $\phi$.
-In order to compute the required (approximate) solution of the SH model~\eqref{eq:SH}, we use the explicit Euler integration with a time step of one day, yielding, for $t=t_i,\dots,t_c-1$,
+In~\eqref{eq:phi}, $H(t)$, $E(t)$ (see~\eqref{eq:E}), and $L(t)$ (see~\eqref{eq:L}) are given by the (approximate) solution of the SH model~\eqref{eq:SH} in which (i) $H(t_i)$ and $\gamma$ take the values estimated as above, and (ii) $\bar\beta$ and $\bar{S}(t_i)$ take the values specified in the argument of $\phi$.

+Several methods exist to compute the required (approximate) solution of the SH model~\eqref{eq:SH}; see~\cite{BarlowWei2020}.
+Since the method will have to be repeatedly called by the optimization solver, we opt for the simplicity of the explicit Euler method with a time step of one day (as in, e.g.,~\cite{Vinitsky2021}), yielding, for $t=t_i,\dots,t_c-1$,

+As an alternative numerical integration method for~\eqref{eq:SH}, we tested SciPy's explicit Runge--Kutta method of order 5(4) with default parameters.
+In comparison with Euler~\eqref{eq:SH-DT}, the forecast error was most often in favor of the Runge--Kutta method, but always by a narrow margin, and the execution time with Runge-Kutta was more than four times the one with Euler.
+For these reasons, we decided to retain~\eqref{eq:SH-DT}.
+This choice also leads to simpler developments in Section~\ref{sec:b-then-S0}.

 Now that the objective function $\phi$ (also termed ``cost function'' or ``loss function'') is defined, we let the estimated $(\bar\beta,\bar{S}(t_i))$ be the (approximate) minimizer of $\phi$ returned by some optimization solver.
+The initial guess that we give to the solver is the outcome of the successive estimation method that we will present in Section~\ref{sec:b-then-S0}.
+(If this proposed initial guess is negative, a situation that we observed on rare occasions in the late part of the decrease phase, then we take its opposite.)